 Salvia greggii & hybrids—autumn sage.
 Adaptable to full sun or part shade, autumn sage begins flowering in late spring.
 Vertical, then arching, wiry branches and narrow leaves to 1 in. fill this woody-based shrub, 1-3 ft. high and wide.
 Select cultivars for pink, red, violet, or white blossoms; trim back halfway or more in spring to maintain attractive shape.

 Salvia leucantha—Mexican bush sage.
-Loved for velvety purple or purple and white blossoms in late summer-fall atop 3-6 ft. upright, slightly arching stems that rise from the ground.
-Cut back close to the base before new spring growth begins.
-Evergreen grayish, blue green leaves are lance-shaped, 6-in. long, deeply textured, and somewhat fuzzy.
+This late-blooming sage is loved for velvety purple or purple and white blossoms in late summer and fall atop 3-6 ft. upright, slightly arching stems that rise individually from the ground.
+Cut back stems close to the base before new spring growth begins.
+Underground rhizomes slowly spread, increasing clumps.
+Evergreen, grayish, blue green leaves are lance-shaped, 6-in. long, deeply textured, and somewhat fuzzy.

 Salvia muelleri—royal purple sage.
-Another sage similar to Salvia greggii but lower-growing and more widely spreading by rhizomes with 1-2 in. oblong leaves on 1-12 in. stems.
+This is another sage similar to Salvia greggii but lower-growing and more widely spreading by rhizomes with 1-2 in. oblong leaves on 1-12 in. stems.
 Clusters of violet blossoms appear nearly all year, heaviest in spring-late fall.
 Cut to 6 in. from the ground after the last spring frost and give occasional summer water for best appearance.

 Salvia officinalis—common sage.
 The best selection for culinary use, common sage is also an attractive 1-3 ft. tall and wide ornamental perennial with grayish green, fuzzy foliage.
 Lavender-blue, violet, red, pink, or white spike-like clusters decorate stem tips spring-summer.
 Plant in full sun or part shade; delay pruning until new leaves begin to unfurl in spring.
 Cut just above the new growth, nearly to the base to maintain compactness.
 Cutting into bare wood usually causes dieback.
 ‘Berggarten’ is long-lived and purple blooming; ‘Aurea’ has creamy gold variegation; ‘Tricolor’ foliage blends cream, green, and pink.

 Salvia x jamensis—jamé sage.
-This hybrid of mixed parentage results in somewhat unpredictable shape, usually 1-3 ft. tall, often rooting as branches spread.
-Occasional summer water promotes an especially wide range of floral color in full bloom summer-fall.
+This hybrid of mixed parentage results in a wide range of floral colors and a somewhat unpredictable shape, usually 1-3 ft. tall, often rooting as branches spread.
+Occasional summer water promotes vigor and long a bloom period summer to fall.
 Prune in very late winter or early spring, cutting back no more than 1/3 of each stem with healthy foliage.